How To Vent Microwave Outside [Step By Step Guide]

 Visible Smoke

 An obvious sign is when you see smoke.
-It can be dark or grey depending on how high the temperature is.
+It can be dark or grey, depending on the temperature.
 Should this happen, quickly unplug the microwave and let it cool down.

 Burning Smell

-This is not an easy sign, as you might smell the food burning and confuse it with an overheating microwave.
-You'll want to check the food inside to confirm that the smell comes from it.
+This is not an easy sign; you might smell the food burning and confuse it with an overheating microwave.
+You'll want to check the food inside to see if the smell comes from it.
 Otherwise, there might be wires corroding to the hot temperature.

 Conclusion